Lan2Play/PugSharp/README.md

 - `!ps_loadconfig <url> [authToken]` Load a [MatchConfig](#MatchConfig) to initialize a match
 - `!ps_loadconfigfile <filename>` Load a [MatchConfig](#MatchConfig) to initialize a match.
 The file path must be either rooted or relative to `csgo/PugSharp/Config/`
+- `!ps_stopmatch` Danger!
+Stops the current match immediatly and resets the server.
 - `!ps_dumpmatch` Dumps the current matchstate and config to console

 ## Configuration